 What is the treatment?

 Paracetamol is useful to relieve your child’s aches and pains.
+Give your child the dose that is recommended on the packaging for their age and weight.
 Your child should see a doctor if they have any swollen joints or pain not relieved by paracetamol.

 The incubation period for this illness is approximately 1 – 2 weeks.
 Fifth disease is no longer infectious once the rash appears.